Where to Disc Golf

-The site of the 2005 and 2010 state championships, the Codorus Disc Golf Course is rated one of the most challenging courses in Pennsylvania.
+The site of the 2005 state championships, Codorus Disc Golf Course is rated one of the most challenging courses in Pennsylvania.
 The course is just inside of the entrance to the Marina Day Use Area and affords views of the lake.
 The 54 holes have paved tees and are spread through fields and forests.
 On the west side of Marina Road is a nine-hole, mini disc golf course for children.
 During the summer, golf discs can be purchased at the marina concession building.

 |Gifford Pinchot State Park||

 An 18-hole disc golf course is on the east and west sides of the park.
 In the Conewago Day Use Area, Boulder Woods is a fairly level course that is great for families.
 In the Quaker Race Day Use Area, Quaker’s Challenge Course has recreation and pro tees in a challenging, hilly course.

 |Prince Gallitzin State Park||

 A nine-hole disc golf course is located around the Muskrat Beach #2 day use area.
 The course winds through varied terrain and provides challenging shots in wooded and field areas.
 Score cards and course maps can be picked up at the bulletin board at the far right of the parking area next to Tee #1.
 Scenic views of Glendale Lake and surrounding areas of the park provide a tranquil place to recreate after disc golfing.